NOAA-GSL/GeoFLOW/docs/doxy/user_configuration.md

   },
   ```
   specifies that we will use the "boxgauss_range" method to generate terrain.
 This method
-  allows one to configure a superposition of as many Gaussian ``hills'' as desired, with
+  allows one to configure a superposition of as many Gaussian "hills" as desired, with
   different locations,
   FWHM values and heights, in order to model a mountain range.
 When GDIM=2, "y0" should be
   0.0, and the y-FWHM will not be used.
 The same procedure is used to specify terrain